Yucklys/term-roulette/README.md

 The game support both mouse and keyboard input.
 For mouse, just click on the buttons to interact.

 For keyboard, use **arrow keys** to move the focus between list, and use **TAB** to switch focus between buttons and list.
 Press **Enter** to confirm selection.

+## Test
+You can run the test to see the performance of the agent by the winning rate in simulated AI v.s.
+AI games.
+The default agent used is Berserker, and tested to run on 10000 times.
+You can change the parameters in the `test.py` file to see the verbose of each game and add more runs.
+To see the result with default setting, run `python test.py`.